BitcoinDesign/Guide/guide/designing-products/common-user-flows.md

    layout = "float-left"
 %}

 If the user is in possession of the [recovery phrase](/guide/glossary/#recovery-phrase) for a Bitcoin wallet, they should be able to import it into any application that supports the same standards.
-Other information like [derivation path](/guide/glossary/#derivation-path) and [output descriptors](/guide/glossary/#output-script-descriptor) may be required in some cases.
-If the wallet controls funds held in Lightning channels, the correct channel state also needs to be restored.
-This is an area where standards have yet to emerge.
-Users are best advised to attempt recovery of a wallet with the same application as the wallet was created with for full compatibility.
-See also, [Restoring a wallet](/guide/onboarding/restoring-a-wallet/).
+Some technical caveats apply, generally users are best advised to attempt recovery of a wallet with the same application as the wallet was created with for full compatibility.
+See also, [Wallet interoperability](/guide/designing-products/wallet-interoperability/), and [Restoring a wallet](/guide/onboarding/restoring-a-wallet/).

 </div>